How to make the best of your time in Athens Greece

 The Parthenon

 The Parthenon was a temple dedicated to the goddess Athena, patron of Athens.
 It was ornately decorated with sculptures and columns in the Doric and Ionic styles, making it the most spectacular Greek temple.
 In addition to the stunning architecture of the building, there was a massive statue of Athena inside.
-Apparently, it was 12 feet tall and made of ivory and gold, around a wooden core.
+Apparently, it was 12 feet tall and made of ivory and gold around a wooden core.
 I can’t even imagine what standing in front of it would have been like.

-Find top-rated hotels at the lowest prices on TripAdvisor.
-Check rates now!In my earlier blog on time travel, I talked about AR/AV technology and the possibilities it could present for seeing places like this, in their original glory.
-Meanwhile, if you want to get an idea of what the Parthenon was like, there is a replica of it in Nashville.
+In my earlier blog on time travel, I talked about AR/AV technology and its possibilities for seeing places like this in their original glory.
+Meanwhile, if you want to get an idea of what the Parthenon was like, there is a replica in Nashville.
 The building and the statue of Athena inside are full-scale replicas of the Athenian originals.
-I guess Iโll be going to Nashville in the future.
+I guess I’ll be going to Nashville in the future.

-Other note-worthy sights
+Other noteworthy sights

 If you like reading about Athens, you might like Mykonos or Santorini?